efornara/frt/README.md

 Press *Win+Q* to quit.

-This is the list of meta (Win) keys recognized by *this commit* of FRT.
+This is the list of meta (Win) keys recognized by FRT.
-The current binaries only support Win+Q.

 | Meta  | Action |
 | :---: | :--- |